On Expressivity of Height in Neural Networks: Approximation Mechanism of height

+Height generated by intra-layer links is a special network structure that embraces a new spatial dimension.
+An important question is besides the geometrical difference, does height have an essential difference from depth in approximation behaviors?
+Before the formal mathematical analysis and theoretical derivation, here we share our insights on this question from aspects of the basic mechanism of generating new pieces and the number of affine transforms.

 $\bullet$ As Figure \ref{fig:Mechanism} shows, their mechanisms of producing pieces are fundamentally different.
-While the mechanism of adding a new layer is the repetition effect (multiplication), \textit{i.e.}, the function value of the function being composed is oscillating, and each oscillation can generate more pieces, which falls into the depth paradigm.
-The mechanism of intra-layer links is the gating effect (addition).
-The neuron being embedded have two activation states, and each state is leveraged to produce a breakpoint.
-Two states are integrated to generate more pieces.
-Such a mechanism essentially conforms to the parallelism, which is of width paradigm.
+While the mechanism of adding a new layer is the repetition effect (multiplication), \textit{i.e.}, when composing two layers that generate oscillation, each oscillation can generate more oscillations, which falls into the depth paradigm.
+The mechanism of height is the gating effect (addition).
+The neuron being embedded has two activation states, and each state is leveraged to produce a breakpoint.
+Two states are combined to generate more pieces.
+Intra-linking more neurons into a neuron can also exponentially boost the number of generated pieces.

-$\bullet$ Adding intra-layer links does not increase the number of affine transforms and activations.
-As Figure \ref{fig:Mechanism} illustrates, a feedforward network with two layers involves two times of affine transformation (activation).
-In contrast, adding intra-layer links in a fully-connected layer actually exerts a gating effect.
+$\bullet$ Adding height does not increase the number of affine transforms and activations.
+As Figure \ref{fig:Mechanism} illustrates, a fully-connected network with two layers involves two times of affine transformation and activation.
+In contrast, adding height actually exerts a gating effect.
 When $\sigma(W_2x+b_2)>0$, the output is $\sigma((W_1+W_2)x+b_1+b_2)$; when $\sigma(W_2x+b_2)=0$, the output is $\sigma(W_1x+b_1)$.
 The number of (affine transform, activation) is still one for both cases.

-$\bullet$ The function classes represented by our intra-linked network and the deeper feedforward network are not the same, either, and this will make a big difference. \ff{Given the same width, the deeper feedforward network has a larger function class than a shallow intra-linked network.} However, given the same width and depth, our intra-linked network has more expressive power (\textit{i.e.}, number of pieces, VC dimension) than a feedforward network.

-Since inserting intra-layer links is different from stacking new layers, we define the width and depth of intra-linked networks to be the same as the width and depth of feedforward networks resulting from removing intra-layer links.
+We think the essence of depth is composition, which will lead to increased affine transforms and activations.
+Therefore, increasing height is different from increasing depth.